gnoverse/gnops/README.md

-# GNOPS
+## Overview

-GNOPS is a project designed to be a Community-run hub for the Gno DevOps family.
+gnops.io is a project designed to be a community-run hub for the Gno DevOps family.

 ## Contributing